StollD/fedora-linux-surface/README.md

 Then, reboot the device to boot into the new kernel.
 At the UEFI screen, you will be greeted with a big blue screen, that says `MOK Management`.
 Confirm that you want to enroll my secureboot certificate.
-When it asks for a password enter `000`, then reboot.
+When it asks for a password enter `surface`, then reboot.
 You should be able to start the surface kernel just fine now.

 ## Surface wakes up from hibernation immideately